-I am part of the internet more than I ever dreamed possible now.
-It’s the real world that’s a haze, that seems so unreal.
+I am now part of the internet more than I ever dreamed possible.
+It’s the real world that’s a haze.
 And I no longer know who I am.

 It started as a diversion, an extension of my real life, a fantasy, someplace I could grow and visualize what I wanted to or could someday be.

 I had been very active online for only about a year, though it seemed longer.
 I had a weblog on Xanga.
 I made friends there.
 We debated politics, shared our work, our opinions, stories about our kids and our lives.
 I was a person people tended to like, friendly, didn’t mix it up too much, always tactful in the way I approached a discussion.
 I think it was because I tend to see both sides of any dispute.
 And there were disputes, maybe more, even, than in real life.

 Like any other community, people fell in love, and broke up.
 They agreed and disagreed, formed cliques and clubs and friends.
 They supported, and also, they hurt each other.

 People got angry, people cried (there should have been an acronym for it, “COL”).
 People got sick.
 They shared their experiences with cancer, and AIDS and addiction.
 Someone we all knew only under the user name, Wildheart, until her sister came on and told us her real name was Diana, passed away, and we mourned.
 We mourned for people we had never met.

 But I didn’t think it could be this real.
 I didn’t think it could be real enough for murder.
 And I never would have thought that I would be the one to take another’s life.
 I try to justify it to myself, worry about whether I’ll get caught and what I have become.